Andrea-V/MusAE/readme.md

 - Keras 2.2.2
 - TensorFlow 1.12

 plus a number of other python libraries.
-You should be able to install everything via pip (using a separate environment is highly recommended).
+You should be able to install everything via pip (using a separate conda environment is highly recommended).

 ## Usage